fluent/fluent-bit-docs/pipeline/inputs/windows-exporter-metrics.md

 When defined, the `we.service.exclude` is interpreted into a WHERE clause.
 If multiple key-value pairs are specified, the values will be concatenated with `AND`.
 ``
-Also, the values contain `%` character, `LIKE` operator should be used in the translated clause instead of `!=` operator.
+Also, if the values contain `%` character then a `LIKE` operator will be used in the translated clause instead of the `!=` operator.
 When a user specifies the parameter as follows:

 ```python